 As the situation stands, New Jersey has no way out of this massive problem.
-The recent New Jersey Pension and Health Benefit Study Commission (the "Study Commission") concluded that fully funding all the benefits promised is "no longer within the State's means."
-As seen in Figures 1 and 2, the total cost of these benefits to the state currently stands at \$4.8 billion, or just under 15 percent of the state budget.
-These costs are projected to rise to \$11.3 billion, or more than 27 percent of the state budget, by 2023.
-12
+The 2015 New Jersey Pension and Health Benefit Study Commission (the "Study Commission") concluded that fully funding all the benefits promised is "no longer within the State's means."
+As seen in Figure 4, the total cost of these benefits to the state currently stands at \$6.6 billion.
+These costs are projected to rise to \$11 billion by FY2024.15